emmorts/lolapi/README.md

 ---
 API callbacks follow default Node.JS pattern returning error object as the first argument and result as the second one.

-Every API call has an optional argument `options`.
+Every API call has an optional argument `options` with following available properties:
-Property `region` may be added to `options` in order to define the region; if it's not set, region from the constructor will be used; if that is not defined either, region will default to *Europe West*.
+- **region** may be added in order to define the region; if it's not set, region from the constructor will be used; if that is not defined either, region will default to *Europe West*
+- **cacheRequest** a flag indicating if specific request should be cached(note that you must have redis server running in order for this to work)

 Most of the API calls have additional available properties covered below.

 - [Constructor(apiKey[, region, options])](#constructorapikey-region-options)
 - [setRateLimit(limitPer10s, limitPer10min)](#setratelimitlimitper10s-limitper10min)